SubhamMurarka/Schotky/README.md

 Requests per month = 2000req/s × 60s/min × 60min/h × 24h/day × 30days/month = 5,184,000,000requests/month

 lets consider the minimum length of short url be 3 and maximum 7, with base62 encoding.

+for minimum length to be 3 Counter value should be atleast 3844.

 Total unique IDs = 62^3 + 62^4 + 62^5 + 62^6 + 62^7 = 3583328087528 unique ids can be generated.